jk367/personal_website/content/photos/Tbilisi Girl.md

 draft: false
 ---

-portrait of a family friend.
+Portrait of a family friend.
 She's very smart, but spent too much time on her phone.